A7med7x7/ReproGen/README.md

 > [!NOTE]
 > You can try a **hands-on demo tutorial** with ReproGen 🦎.
 > Check out our **[LLM Experiment Demo](https://github.com/A7med7x7/chameo/tree/llm-demo)** where we fine-tune and track a language model experiment on Chameleon Cloud using ReproGen's reproducible template.

-> [!TIP]
-> The tutorial shows how **experiment tracking, MLflow logging, and artifact persistence** work in practice.
+The tutorial shows how **experiment tracking, MLflow logging, and artifact persistence** work in practice.
 It’s a great starting point if you want to adapt ReproGen for your own deep learning workflows.

 ---